2021 Peruvian general election: International

-Protests

-After exit polls gave the victory to Keiko Fujimori over Pedro Castillo, supporters of Free Peru mobilized to the offices of the ONPE to protest against a possible fraud against their candidate, bringing banners saying "no to the fraud."
-From Tacabamba, Cajamarca, Castillo called upon his followers and supporters on Twitter to "defend the votes" and go to the streets to "defend democracy."
-Protests against Fujimori and an alleged fraud took place in cities such as Juliaca, Puno, and Ilave.

-After the publication of the quick count and the first official results, protests by supporters of both Free Peru and Popular Force took place.
-Amid the fraud accusations and the final vote count, there were nearly daily protests and marches, mostly in the capital Lima.
-Besides Fujimori supporters, groups opposed to Castillo, mobilized by the fear of communism or aversion to the left wing, mobilized asking for the annulment of the elections.
-Among the opposition groups there were anti-communists, far-right followers, and neo-Nazi groups, including Acción Legionaria (Legionary Action).
-During a mobilization in the San Martín Square in Lima, rondas campesinas supportive of Castillo carried machetes with them.
-On 14 July, several pro-Fujimori protesters gathered at the Government Palace demanding an audit of the election.
-Protesters clashed with the National Police of Peru, and Health Minister Óscar Ugarte and Housing Minister Solangel Fernández were attacked during the protests.
-On 15 July, Sagasti reaffirmed that there was no evidence of voter fraud.

 Public opinion

 In late June, an IEP poll showed that thirty-one percent of participants believed in Fujimori's claims of fraud.
 A statistical analysis of the company Ipsos Peru on the results published by the National Office of Electoral Processes did not find evidence of an atypical distribution of votes to any candidate, neither in certain geographical areas nor for a particular candidate.
 In a survey carried out by Datum Internacional, 65% of respondents (both Pedro Castillo and Keiko Fujimori voters) believed that there were "signs" of fraud in the elections.
 A survey by the Institute of Peruvian Studies showed that 66% of participants considered that Castillo had won the election.